 2011 – The year of the Indie Bookstores

-Many of my friends will derive from the title of this post that I am still under books_logothe influence of New Year’s libations.
+Many of my friends will derive from the title of this post that I am still under the influence of New Year’s libations.
 With the demise of Border’s and the rise of eBooks, it would seem that Indie Bookstores are in further jeopardy.

 But several factors are giving Indie Bookstores who will take advantage of new offerings and changes a huge competitive advantage.